FREE LIVE SESSION — Every Third Tuesday

 What the Body Does When the Demand Arrives

-A free live session introducing the Somatic Archetypes, the body's four intelligent responses to pressure, for music educators, studio teachers, and performing arts faculty.
+A free monthly session for music educators, studio teachers, and performing arts faculty.

 WHAT THIS SESSION OFFERS